 The SRCD Federal Policy Fellowship Program includes two types of fellowships, the Congressional Policy Fellowship and the Executive Branch Policy Fellowship.
 The SRCD State Policy Fellowship Program includes the State Policy Post-doctoral Fellowship.

 The deadline to apply for the 2022-2023 U.S. Federal Policy Fellowship Programs has passed.
-The deadline to apply to the 2022-2023 U.S. State Policy Post-doctoral Fellowship is January 24, 2022.
+The deadline to apply to the 2022-2023 U.S. State Policy Post-doctoral Fellowship has passed.
 Find out more about the fellowships:

 Why Become a SRCD Policy Fellow?